Request for Records

 - The request must identify the records being requested with "reasonable specificity."
 This is a common-sense standard.
 It does not refer to or limit the volume or number of records that are requested; instead, it requires that it be specific enough so that records can be identified and located.

 - The request must ask for existing records or documents.
-FOIA gives a right to inspect or copy records; it does not apply to a situation where general questions about the work of the City of Waynesboro is asked nor does it require the City of Waynesboro to create a record that does not exist.
+FOIA gives a right to inspect or copy records; it does not apply to a situation where general questions about the work of the City of Waynesboro are asked nor does it require the City of Waynesboro to create a record that does not exist.

 - Electronic records may be provided in any format used by the City of Waynesboro in the regular course of business.

-- If there are questions about a request, please cooperate with staff's efforts to clarify the type of records requested, or to attempt to reach a reasonable agreement about a response to a large request.
+- If there are questions about a request, please cooperate with the staff's efforts to clarify the type of records requested, or to attempt to reach a reasonable agreement about a response to a large request.
 Making a FOIA request is not an adversarial process.

 Records Kept by the City of Waynesboro, VA